SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 It's also why I am not comfortable automatically switching digital I/O to "fast" type when constant arguments are given.
 The normal functions are just SO SLOW that you're sure to break code that hadn't realized they were depending on the time it took for digital write, even if just for setup or hold time for the thing it's talking to.

 ## openDrain()
 It has always been possible to get the benefit of an open drain configuration - you set a pin's output value to 0 and toggle it between input and output.
 This core provides a slightly smoother (also faster) wrapper around this than using pinmode (since pinMode must also concern itself with configuring the pullup, whether it needs to be changed or not, every time - it's actually significantly slower setting things input vs output.
-The openDrain() function takes a pin and a value - `LOW`, `FLOATING` (or `HIGH`), or `CHANGE`. `openDrain()` always makes sure the output buffer is not set to drive the pin high; often the other end of a pin you're using in open drain mode may be connected to something running from a lower supply voltage, where setting it OUTPUT with the pin set high could damage the other device.
+The openDrain() function takes a pin and a value - `LOW`, `FLOATING` (or `HIGH`) or `CHANGE`. `openDrain()` always makes sure the output buffer is not set to drive the pin high; often the other end of a pin you're using in open drain mode may be connected to something running from a lower supply voltage, where setting it OUTPUT with the pin set high could damage the other device.

 Use pinMode() to set the pin `INPUT_PULLUP` before you start using `openDrain()`, or use `pinConfigure()` if you need the pullup enabled too; this doesn't change it.
 Note that there is nothing to stop you from doing `pinMode(pin,INPUT_PULLUP); openDrain(pin, LOW);` That is non-destructive (no ratings are exceeded), and would be a good place to start for a bitbanged open drain protocol, should you ever create one - but it doesn't exactly help with power consumption if you leave it like that!
 If running on batteries, be sure to turn off one of the two, either by using openDrain to release it to to pullups, or digitalWrite'ing it `HIGH`, or any other method of configuring pins that gets you a pin held in a defined state where it isn't working against it's own pullup.